 What is it?

 The Yellow Card Scheme is run by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 It collects, collates and investigates reports of suspected adverse drug reactions (ADRs).
-The scheme was set up in response to the thalidomide tragedy, which highlighted the urgent need for routine monitoring of the safety of medicines by a central body, independent of the pharmaceutical industry.
+The MHRA and its predecessor organisations have collected reports of suspected ADRS through the YCS since its introduction in 1964.
+Over 1 million yellow card reports have been collected since the scheme was established.
 It was the world’s first spontaneous reporting scheme for the reporting of suspected adverse drug reactions and is the cornerstone of post marketing drug safety surveillance in the UK.
 The scheme is voluntary and relies on the identification and reporting of adverse drug reactions by health professionals and patients.

 Visit www.mhra.gov.uk/yellowcard for more information on the scheme

 An adverse reactions is a response to a medicine that is noxious (harmful or very unpleasant) and unintended and is suspected to be related to the medicine.

 Adverse reactions resulting from the following can all be reported, even if there is any doubt about whether or not an adverse reaction has occurred:

 - All reactions to drugs which are under ‘additional monitoring’ (i.e. drugs marked with inverted black triangle ▼)

 - Any suspected serious reaction to all other drugs

 - Prescription medicines (including off-label use or unlicensed drugs)